Student Selection and Placement System: 2006–2009: Major changes

-2010–2018: YGS–LYS
+2010–2017: YGS–LYS

-From 2010 to 2018, students took the Transition to Higher Education Examination (YGS) in March.
+From 2010 to 2018, students took the Higher Education Entrance Examination (YGS) in March.
 Those who pass the YGS are then entitled to take the Undergraduate Placement Examination (LYS), in June.
 Students who only take the YGS, in which students have to answer 160 questions in 160 minutes, are able to apply for associate degree programs.
 There were five LYS sessions, whereas the previous university entrance system, the ÖSS, was held once in a year throughout the country.

 2018–present: TYT–AYT

 The Higher Education Institutions Examination (YKS) is a 3-session exam.
 All applicants applying to YKS are required to attend the Basic Proficiency Test (TYT).
 Other sessions are optional.

 The first session is the Basic Proficiency Test (TYT), with 120 questions.
-The second session is the 2nd Field Qualification Tests (AYT), and the third session is the Foreign Language Test (English) (YDT).
+The second session is the Field Qualification Tests (AYT), and the third session is the Foreign Language Test (YDT).

 Results are announced in the second half of June and students have to make their university preferences by the last week of July.
 They are placed in courses according to their scores and this is announced at the end of August.